 Let's take a closer look at a cut: Organic Sirloin Steak On The Bone

 You guessed it, we've left the bone in.
 It's not an awkward bone, so it doesn't interfere with your pleasure while eating, but it does bring a lot to the succulence party.
 Cooking your steak with the bone in means you're getting a seam of connective tissue between the bone and the meat that will render down and add flavour while you cook.
-The bone will also stop the meat losing moisture, so it locks in juiciness.
+The bone will also stop the meat from losing moisture, so it locks in juiciness.
 And we're all in favour of that.

-Beef is an excellent source of the vital protein we all need in out diets.
+Beef is an excellent source of the vital protein we all need in our diets.
 At Coombe Farm, we follow a system of farming that means the meat we sell is nutritious, yes, but it's also as pure as it gets.

 Our cattle are fed predominantly on grass – be that fresh pasture in the summer or meadow hay in the winter.
-The digestive systems of ruminant animals know how to get the most nutrition out of grass, so we trust to nature.
+The digestive systems of ruminant animals know how to get the most nutrition out of the grass, so we trust nature.
 Because we're organic, we don't spray or spread weedkillers or fertilizers onto our fields, so you can be certain that when you eat beef from Coombe Farm it has no chemical taint or trace.

 To get the best results from your organic sirloin steak on the bone you have to get the temperature right.
 And by right, we mean smoking hot.
-By heating your pan or griddle until it's shimmering you can render down the steaks external fat and melt the internal marbling without drying out the meat.
+By heating your pan or griddle until it's simmering you can render down the steaks external fat and melt the internal marbling without drying out the meat.